peter88213/yW2OO/docs/usage.md

 4. Open the installation folder.
 You may wish to create a shortcut to *run.pyw* on your Desktop.

-5. Under Windows, you can add am Explorer context menu by double-clicking  `add_context_menu.reg`.
+5. Under Windows, you can add an Explorer context menu by double-clicking on  `add_context_menu.reg`.
    You may be asked for approval to modify  the Windows registry.
 Please accept.

 You can remove the context menu entries by double-clicking  `rem_context_menu.reg`.